aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 ## How to Insert a Chart

-In this section we eill learn how to insert a chart into a document.
+In this section we will learn how to insert a chart into a document.

 ### Insert Column Chart